jachang820/BinaryClock/readme.md

 ### Prerequisites

-I have resetted by client secrets file.
+I have resetted my client secrets file.
 To run this on your own server, you need to do the following:

 * [Goole API Key](https://console.developers.google.com/apis/credentials?project=binary-clock-192007) is necessary to access the Google API in order to import events from the Google Calendar.
 Follow the link and click *Create credentials*, then *OAuth client ID* and follow all the steps.
 At the end of the process, download the JSON file to the static folder.
 * At the same site, go to *Library* and search for the *Google Calendar API*, and enable it.